 Overview of Useful Tips for Life in Vienna

-Managing to feel comfortable and at home takes time and effort but there is a long list of activities and habits that have the potential to alleviate the stress of the newcomer, one only needs to give it a go even if unsure or uncomfortable at first.
-Hopefully you now have an idea on how to efficiently spend your time on public transport, plus a few more destinations other than the language school and your apartment.
+Managing to feel comfortable and at home as an expat takes time and effort but there is a long list of activities and habits that have the potential to alleviate the stress of the newcomer, one only needs to give it a go even if unsure or uncomfortable at first.
+Hopefully, you now have an idea of how to efficiently spend your time on public transport, plus a few more destinations other than the language school and your apartment.

-Our challenge to you for the following days is threefold: follow our public transport tips, do homework at a coffeehouse and spend an afternoon at a museum of your choice or go to the opera if you find tickets.
+Our challenge to you for the following days is threefold: follow our public transport tips, do homework at a coffeehouse, and spend an afternoon at a museum of your choice or go to the opera if you find tickets.
 We will be eagerly waiting for your comments on how it went!
-If you are hungry for more, stay tuned for How To Feel At Home in Vienna, While Attending German Classes (Part Two)!
+If you are hungry for more, stay tuned for How to Feel at Home in Vienna While Attending German Classes (Part 2)!

 Reach your goals as quickly and efficiently as possible.